 Check out the four main tips to adopt WFH in marketing agencies

-Managing WFH in marketing agencies is not an easy task, but it has become an essential method of work since social distancing was chosen as the primary preventive measure against Covid-19.
+Managing WFH in marketing agencies is not easy, but it has become an essential method of work since social distancing was chosen as the primary preventive measure against Covid-19.

 All over the world, companies have faced the challenge of adapting teams to the new scenario, managing accounts without face-to-face meetings, and performing quality deliveries with different routines.

-Amid so many transformations, the process of transition from one working model to another may seem even more complicated, right?
+Amid so many transformations, the transition process from one working model to another may seem even more complicated, right?